mendix/docs/content/releasenotes/web-modeler/index.md

 #### Fixes

-* We fixed the issue where the the guided product introduction tour sometimes crashed when opening the **Create Page** dialog window on slow connections.
+* We fixed the issue where the the guided product introduction tour sometimes crashed when opening the **Create new page** wizard on slow connections.

 ### May 11th, 2018